-The Office of Student Activities offers a diverse selection of student clubs and organizations.
-The College encourages the formation of new student groups.
-Support for the development of new student groups and continued support of existing organizations is provided by the Office of Student Activities.
-More than 30 student organizations are currently recognized by the College and the Office of Student Activities.
-Recognized student groups are divided into seven categories: Educational and Departmental Organizations, Honorary Organizations, Professional Organizations, Religious Organizations, Special Interest Organizations, and Recreational Organizations.
+John Tyler Community College offers a diverse selection of student clubs and organizations, and it . encourages the formation of new student groups.
+Support for the development of new student groups and continued support of existing organizations is provided by the Student Activities Office.
+More than 30 student organizations are currently recognized by the College and the Student Activities Office.
+Recognized student groups are divided into seven categories: Educational and Departmental Organizations; Honorary Organizations; Professional Organizations; Religious Organizations; Special Interest Organizations; and